microsoft/Qcodes/README.md

 ## Docs

-We sphinx for documentations, makefiles are provied boht for Windows, and *nix.
+We use sphinx for documentations, makefiles are provied boht for Windows, and *nix.
 Go to the directory  `docs` and

 ```